 The next day we went to the Plaza Major to find the glass market nearby.
 I loved the market; you wander round picking things you fancy trying then find some room at the tables to eat what you’ve got.
 It was bustling, busy and full of tapas, paella, cheese, cured meats, beer, wine, juices, cakes, fruit, everything really!
 I had a lovely piece of manchego drizzled with honey and fresh oregano.

 For the last night we treated ourselves and went to a fancy restaurant (Jose Luis) to try what the locals actually eat.
 We ordered a fantastic bottle of rioja to accompany the meal and the waiter even complimented my Spanish, at least that’s what I think he said.
 We shared mushrooms to start which came with a thick white sauce on top which had been grilled until brown in patches.
 The mushrooms were drizzled with honey then the white sauce, so heavy with raw garlic it was almost spicy, was served on top.
-The best mushroom dish I have ever had.
+The best mushroom dish I have ever had and one I tried to recreate at home.
 I followed this with hake, steamed potatoes, parsley and a wedge of lemon.
 There was nothing else on the plate and it was so simple and so tasty.
 Chocolate cake for pudding which was surprisingly light.